Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/05/all-of-a-sudden-the-campus-was-empty.md

 Slumbering infrastructure: Lab Director Philipp Simka in the High Voltage Laboratory.
 (Photo: ETH Zurich / Nicola Pitaro)

+## Window on to unfamiliar perspectives

 The photos of the two empty campuses give an impression of what it feels like when even on a clear and sunny day, no one is on the Polyterrasse, no one is hurrying through the corridors of the ETH main building and the reading rooms of the libraries are just as deserted as the lecture halls and the student workplaces in the foyers.

-## Subscribe to Newsletter

 This creates a peculiar effect: Suddenly attention is drawn to the shadows cast on the walls by the incoming sunlight, where otherwise attention was focused mainly on the people and their conversations.